 The plant bears spikes of paired, small blue, mauve or white flowers that appear on stem leaves or bracts that reduce in size higher up along the stem.
 Flowering happens from before midspring to summer.

-The distribution area ranges from the Eastern Cape across KZN and the Free State to Gauteng and Mpumalanga in grassland.
-One also finds it in Lesotho and Swaziland.
+The species distribution ranges from the Eastern Cape across KZN and the Free State to Gauteng and Mpumalanga, as well as in Lesotho and Swaziland.